tmax818/java_september23/lectures/day03/fourpillars.md

 --
 # Abstraction

-- abstraction is focus on essential quailites of an item <!-- .element: class="fragment" -->
+- abstraction is focus on essential qualities of an item <!-- .element: class="fragment" -->
 - interfaces <!-- .element: class="fragment" -->

 --